phborba/qgis-mac-packager/docs/README.md

 - Minimum supported MacOS version for PR 3.4.1 builds is 10.14.
 Support for earliear versions will be added in 3.4.2
 - Minimum supported MacOS version for nightly builds is 10.11.
 - Python support is not available on 10.11 and 10.12 due to the [upstream bug](https://github.com/lutraconsulting/qgis-mac-packager/issues/22)
+- If you cannot open installed application, try to allow opening applications [downloaded from internet](https://github.com/lutraconsulting/qgis-mac-packager/issues/30)

 ## Highlights